CenterForOpenScience/scrapi/README.md

 ### Institutions!
 Scrapi supports the addition of institutions in a separate index (` institutions `).
-Unlike data stored in the ` share ` indices, institution's metadata is updated much less frequently, meaning that simple parsers can be used to manually load data from providers instead of using scheduled harversters.
+Unlike data stored in the ` share ` indices, institution's metadata is updated much less frequently, meaning that simple parsers can be used to manually load data from providers instead of using scheduled harvesters.

 Currently, data from [GRID](https://grid.ac/) and [IPEDS](https://nces.ed.gov/ipeds/) is supported:
 - GRID: Provides data on international research facilities.
 The currently used dataset is ` grid_2015_10_09.json `, which can be found [here](https://grid.ac/downloads).
 To use this dataset